baecm/observer-docker/INSTALL.md

 Sometimes popup for entering your credentials could appear after VNC window, so don't miss it.

 Now build the images required to run observer.
-Enter the docker directory and run `build_images.sh`.
+Enter the docker directory and run `build_images.ps1`.
 Now you're setup to install observer to manage the game containers.

     cd docker
     build_images.sh